NexPlayer/Android-SDK/advanced.md

 This method determines whether or not timed text (TTML) in content that overflows the displayed block should be visible or not.

-It corresponds to thetts:overflowattribute, and determines whether timed text that overflows the display region will be visible or not.
+It corresponds to the tts:overflowattribute, and determines whether timed text that overflows the display region will be visible or not.

 **Returns**